Climate and Average Weather Year Round at Thule Air Base Greenland

 Based on the tourism score, the best time of year to visit Thule Air Base for warm-weather activities is for the entire month of July.

-The warm season lasts for 3.2 months, from June 3 to September 9, with an average daily high temperature above 36°F. The hottest day of the year is July 19, with an average high of 46°F and low of 39°F.
+The warm season lasts for 3.2 months, from June 3 to September 9, with an average daily high temperature above 36°F. The hottest month of the year at Thule Air Base is July, with an average high of 46°F and low of 38°F.

-The cold season lasts for 4.0 months, from December 6 to April 6, with an average daily high temperature below 3°F. The coldest day of the year is February 24, with an average low of -19°F and high of -7°F.
+The cold season lasts for 4.0 months, from December 6 to April 6, with an average daily high temperature below 3°F. The coldest month of the year at Thule Air Base is February, with an average low of -19°F and high of -7°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.